 Use Pattern Management at any time to improve glucose control.
-Keep in mind that this becomes most effective once your TDD is relatively appropriate, and you program more accurate basal rates, CarbF, and CorrF into your pump.
+Remember that this becomes most effective once your TDD is relatively appropriate and you program more accurate basal rates, CarbF, and CorrF into your pump.
 Optimize your settings first!
 Check any new pump settings after you live with them for a week or so to see how they work.
 You then have CGM data from which to work.

 Pump settings need adjustment from time to time as life changes.
-For example, your TDD and settings often need to provide a bit larger doses in winter and a bit smaller ones in summer.
-The only constant in life is change, so if you find your management is worsening over time, or you want to fine-tune your settings to the next level, pattern management can help you.
+For example, your TDD and settings often need to provide slightly larger doses in winter and slightly smaller ones in summer.
+Change is the only constant in life, so if your management worsens over time or you want to fine-tune your settings to the next level, pattern management can help you.

 Go Here if you are unfamiliar with an abbreviation or term.